 want more beef recipes?
 Try this easy Mongolian beef with a skirt or flank steak!

-Simple Juicy Oven Baked Rump Roast
+Juicy Oven Baked Rump Roast (no searing!)

 Equipment